I have experienced sexual violence

 Possible reactions to an act of sexual violence

-Your reaction is entirely your own—there is no “right” way to feel.
-Your feelings will depend on a multitude of factors, such as the type of sexual violence you experienced, your age when it happened and your relationship with the person who was responsible for the violence.
+You may be feeling all kinds of emotions depending on a multitude of factors, including your personality, the type of sexual violence you experienced, how old you were when it happened, and your relationship with the person who was responsible for the violence.
 Resources are available that can help you with your own specific needs.

 If you have been sexually assaulted within the past 5 days

-It is recommended that the victim go as quickly as possible to a designated centre for medico-social intervention for sexual assault victims, where they will receive emergency medical and psychosocial services.
+We recommend that you go as quickly as possible to a designated centre for medico-social intervention for sexual assault victims, where you will receive emergency medical and psychosocial services.
 Certain types of forensic samples can be collected up to 5 days after the assault.
 If you choose to report the assault to the police, this evidence can strengthen your case.

 If you have been sexually assaulted during the past 6 months

-If you have experienced sexual violence at some point in their life
+If you have experienced sexual violence at some point in your life

-Whether you are ready to talk to someone for the first time, or have a specific question related to your situation, a Sexual Violence Helpline counsellor will be there to listen and provide information.
+Whether you are ready to talk to someone for the first time, or have a specific question related to your situation, a Sexual Violence Helpline counsellor is there to listen and provide information.
 Whatever has happened to you, we will listen and offer resources to meet your needs.